Strangeal/Strangeal/README.md

 ### *I am a Front-end Developer*
 <br />

-Hi, I'm Justice Bajeri, a Front-stack Developer 🚀 from Ghana, currently, I'm a Software student at 🙍🏽‍♂️ @Microverse.
+Hi, I'm Justice Bajeri, a Full-stack Developer 🚀 from Ghana, currently, I'm a Software student at 🙍🏽‍♂️ @Microverse.
 I'm a creative CSS enthusiast, with a constantly growing love for languages.
 Beside's programming, I enjoy watching movies and playing video games(FIFA).

 - 🔭 I’m currently working on JavaScript, Webpack